kdesleep-code/Info-Literacy-Latex-Exercise/4.参考文献｜References/README_en.md

 - Reference numbers are correctly linked in text
 - Bibliography list is displayed
 - Reference numbers appear properly within the text

+>[!Note]
+>There are some expressions in the sample (main.pdf) that are not explained in the class materials.
+>You will not be penalized if these are not reproduced.
+>However, if you research how to implement them on your own (e.g., online) and successfully reproduce them, you will receive extra credit.